tjelvar-olsson/biologists-guide-to-computing/source/first-steps-towards-automation.rst

     >sp|Q04917|1433F_HUMAN 14-3-3 protein eta OS=Homo sapiens GN=YWHA...

-Now that we can identify lines of interest we want to extract the UniProt identifiers from them.
-In this instance we will use the command ``cut`` to chop the line into smaller fragments, based on a delimiter character, and printing out the relevant fragment.
-In this instance the delimiter we are going to use is the vertical bar ("|").
+Now that we can identify description lines corresponding to human proteins we want to extract the UniProt identifiers from them.
+In this instance we will use the command ``cut`` to chop the line into smaller fragments, based on a delimiter character, and print out the relevant fragment.
+The delimiter we are going to use is the vertical bar ("|").
 This has got nothing to do with pipeing, it is simply the character surrounding the UniProt identifier.
 By splitting the line by "|" the UniProt id will be available in the second fragment.

 The command below makes use of the ``\`` character at the end of the first line.
 This tells bash that the command continues on the next line.
 You can use